 Always leveled up their advertising strategies by sending a powerful message to girls packed with self-confidence and empowerment. #LikeaGirl was launched in 2014 and it targeted girls at a pivotal age at the time they begin to use deodorant and become grown women.
 Always’ brand values women and wanted to change the insult of ‘you throw like a girl’ into an empowering statement for girls to hold onto.

-Although this ad was released in 2014 and became viral during the 2015 Super Bowl, it has remained relevant today.
+Although this famous ad was released in 2014 and became viral during the 2015 Super Bowl, it has remained relevant today.
 It is one thing to simply sell women’s products and advertise the benefits of their deodorant and other services, but it is another to take it a step further and show how important it is for girls to foster self-confidence from a young age.

 Research on psychographics has proved that it is very compelling for customers to share similar values with the brands that they purchase from.
-Always created a masterful advertisement campaign that fostered brand loyalty with their customers by being open about what is important to them and allowing the customers to experience what it means to do something #LikeaGirl.
+Always created a masterful advertisement example that fostered brand loyalty with their customers by being open about what is important to them and allowing the customers to experience what it means to do something #LikeaGirl.

 3 Factor Analysis

-• Emotional Capture: The #LikeaGirl campaign acknowledges some of the obstacles that young women face when entering adulthood and appeals to their emotions during this vulnerable time.
+- Emotional Capture: The #LikeaGirl campaign acknowledges some of the obstacles that young women face when entering adulthood and appeals to their emotions during this vulnerable time.

-• Intellectual Capture: Intellectually, it is a known issue in society that an insult to young boys is that they do something #LikeaGirl.
+- Intellectual Capture: Intellectually, it is a known issue in society that an insult to young boys is that they do something #LikeaGirl.
 That stereotype has slowly been broken down throughout time and this advertisement campaign helped accomplish this.

-• Actionable Capture: Additionally, this campaign was successful because of its clear call to action.
+- Actionable Capture: Additionally, this campaign was successful because of its clear call to action.
 Customers understood the message that Always presented and they were called to action.
 Not only by buying the products, but also by initiating a change in their own lives to start doing things #LikeaGirl proudly.

 Heinz is the number one ketchup company in the world and it maintains this status with the help of various advertising campaigns.
 Most importantly, Heinz wants its customers to trust their product by using the slogan “Grown, not made.”
 The company has faced some backlash about being unhealthy with high amounts of sugar in their products.
 To combat this, Heinz released many versions of advertisements that all portray a similar message conveying their focus on natural ingredients with no artificial preservatives.